Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

 Comments intended for the localizer should always be in-line, in the following format:

-`the.key=The string<\t>## Comment, intended for the one localizing`
+`the.key=The string<\t>## Comment, intended for the one localizing.`

 `<\t>` represents a tab-character.

-Own-line comments can be used for organizational purposes, but should not store localization-critical information.
+Own-line comments can be used for organizational purposes but should not store localization-critical information.

 ## Acronyms when discussing